Why buy rechargeable AA batteries?

 Some brands do, and some brands don’t.
 You’ll have to buy and supply your own charger separately in these cases since you otherwise won’t be able to recharge them when they’re depleted.
 Keep in mind that while different rechargeable AA battery chargers are technically interchangeable, different chargers are designed for different batteries with different chemistry types.
 Using one with the incorrect chemistry type may damage your batteries, so be sure to always use the charger that comes with the batteries or one that the manufacturer recommends.

-Amazon Basics 16-Pack AA Rechargeable Batteries, Recharge up to 1000x, Standard Capacity 2000 mAh, Pre-Charged
+Amazon Basics 16-Pack Rechargeable AA NiMH Batteries, 2000 mAh, Recharge up to 1000x Times, Pre-Charged

 These AA batteries are compatible with all devices and can endure 1,000 recharge cycles.

 Pros: These rechargeable AA batteries have a high 2,000-mAh capacity, they can endure up to an impressive 1,000 recharge cycles, and they’re built with a premium, consistent quality that you won’t always find in other brands.
 They also have a low self-discharge rate, which means that their charge will hold for a long time in low-power electronics (or around 2 years in storage).
 They’re compatible with any and all devices that use AA batteries and are available in several different size packs.